DetonatedSkull1722/Guardiana/README.md

-# This repository is currently under security maintanance till 25th May 2025
+# Note: This repository is currently under security maintanance till 25th May 2025
+### You will not be able to view any files, but feel free to read the context in this readme.md
 # Guardianìa

 Guardianìa is a mobile and web application dedicated to empowering the girl child by providing comprehensive safety, legal, and informational support.
 The app features real-time risk mapping, secure data management, and access to legal resources to help women and girls navigate both urban and rural environments safely.